 She would motivate him to talk even when he was frustrated.

-Eventually, five words became 10, and just like that, 10 words became a sentence.
+Eventually, 5 words became 10, and just like that, 10 words became a sentence.
 Six months after being mute, Michaela’s little boy was able to speak at the age of 3, and the pair were able to get rid of the pictures.

 Elijah, who was first in a special-needs school, was taken out by his mom and enrolled in a Montessori daycare after Michaela noticed how intelligent the little boy was whilst also claiming that the individual attention, the atmosphere, and the teachers were allowing him to “have his quirks,” which worked wonders.

-Her son loves building puzzles, says Michaela, playing with the Play Station, and learning about dinosaurs, and can recall the most interesting facts about them.
+Her son loves building puzzles, says Michaela, playing with the Play Station, and learning about dinosaurs, and he can recall the most interesting facts about them.
 “He is extremely into gadgets and I can definitely see him having a career in IT if he continues like this,” she considered.

 Elijah did, however, suffer from extreme anxiety when overstimulated, sometimes biting and hitting his mom in frustration.
 Michaela took him to see speech therapists, occupational therapists, and educational psychologists to help him cope, but the expenses mounted.